Christmas and New Years Office Closure

 About the Grants

-Colorado Parks and Wildlife (CPW) and Great Outdoors Colorado (GOCO) offer grant funding to support and grow a network of Outdoor Regional Partnerships.
 For areas that do not have a partnership, these grants support collaborative efforts to establish a coalition that is committed to convening a broad range of outdoor interests to identify and advance conservation and sustainable recreation objectives.
-For areas with established Outdoor Regional Partnerships, grant funds support collaboration, public involvement, research, and planning that build on existing efforts.
-See the map of where there are existing Outdoor Regional Partnerships before considering applying.
+For areas with established Regional Partnerships, grant funds support collaboration, public involvement, research, planning, and plan implementation.

 total grants awarded